 Curtin's Authorship, Peer Review and Publication of Research Findings Policy states that publications will be freely available in espace within 12 months of publication.

-Research publications entered in Elements will be added into espace.
-Availability of full text is subject to copyright provisions and publishing agreements.
+Availability of full text in espace is subject to copyright provisions and publishing agreements associated with research outputs.